FailAcademy/learning/web-dev-foundation/_slides/01-html-css/05-version-control-slides.md

 # Branching and Merging

-**Branches** are a cool feature of Git that allow you to make a copy of your code to make separate commits to.
+**Branches** are a cool feature of Git that allow you to make a copy of your code to which you can make separate commits without affecting the `master` branch.

 Branches are helpful when you're working on a new feature for your project and you want to keep it separate from your main code base until it's fully built-out.